fletchrk/Fast_Food_Project/technology.md

 SciKitLearn is the Machine Learning library we'll be using to create a classifier.

 ## Dashboard
-We will use Tableu for a fully functioning and interactive dashboard.
+We will use Tableau for a fully functioning and interactive dashboard.